Sanja969/AwesomeBooksES6/README.md

 # Awesome books

 > This is an example of a web app for adding books to your own library.
-I as was using just javascript, HTML, and CSS, this has no backend and all books will disappear when the page is refreshed.
-I was using ES6 features like ES6 modules.
+I as was using just javascript, HTML, and CSS.

 ## Built With